External Ids for RPS19 Gene

 RPS19 (Ribosomal Protein S19) is a Protein Coding gene.
-Diseases associated with RPS19 include diamond-blackfan anemia 1 and endemic typhus.
-Among its related pathways are Disease and Biosynthesis of the N-glycan precursor (dolichol lipid-linked oligosaccharide, LLO) and transfer to a nascent protein.
-GO annotations related to this gene include protein homodimerization activity and structural constituent of ribosome.
+Diseases associated with RPS19 include rps19-related diamond-blackfan anemia and diamond-blackfan anemia 1.
+Among its related pathways are Infectious disease and Transport to the Golgi and subsequent modification.
+GO annotations related to this gene include poly(A) RNA binding and protein kinase binding.

 UniProtKB/Swiss-Prot for RPS19 Gene

 Required for pre-rRNA processing and maturation of 40S ribosomal subunits.